Updated on February 14, 2017

 Winston-Salem Startup to Manufacture Interesting Hair Care Ingredient

 According to this article, the protein Alpha Kertain 60ku was developed by Wake Forest University.
 I had a major “Aha” moment when I heard this news.
 It was last July when I wrote this article, explaining that Wake Forest University was recruiting for a clinical trial involving a “topical investigational medication” for male pattern hair loss.
-There were many guesses at the time as to which medication Wake Forest was possibly trialing.
+There were many guesses at the time from various people online as to which medication Wake Forest was possibly trialing.
 I didn’t feel confident in any of the guesses and noted in the article that the medicine could have been something developed in-house by Wake Forest.
-Although, I cannot say I am certain now, I am very confident that the topical medication that was being trialed at Wake Forest University last July is directly related to this Alpha Kertain 60ku protein by Reason To Believe Company/Keranetics.
+Although I cannot say I am certain now, I am very confident that the topical medication that was being trialed at Wake Forest University last July is directly related to this Alpha Kertain 60ku protein by Reason To Believe Company/Keranetics.
 If they had positive results in that hair growth trial, surely we will find out someday.
 Either way, the AK60ku hair care line does sound interesting to me and I’d be happy to try it.
 I hope to have a follow up on this news soon.